 In the scheduled mode, an OPS AP splits a beacon interval into several periodic broadcast TWT SPs and provides, at the beginning of each SP, the scheduling information for all OPS non-AP STAs.
 Based on this information, the OPS non-AP STAs that are in active mode may be unavailable until the next TWT SP and the OPS non-AP STAs that are in PS mode may be in doze state until the next TWT SP.

+TGax editor: Modify the following subclause 26.14.3.2AP operation for opportunistic power save as follows for the following CIDs #22251, #22252.
+The sentences changes corresponding to a CID are marked with #CID_number:

 AP operation for opportunistic power save